One Hundred and One Dalmatians: Casting

 The filmmakers deliberately cast actors with deeper voices for the roles of dogs, so they would have more power than those of the human characters.
 Rod Taylor, who had extensive radio experience, was one of the first actors cast in the film; he got the role of Pongo.
-Lisa Daniels was originally cast as Perdita and recorded about the third of her lines but then got married and moved to New York; Cate Bauer replaced her for the rest of the film.
+Lisa Daniels was originally cast as Perdita and recorded about a third of her lines, but then got married and moved to New York; Cate Bauer replaced her for the rest of the film.
 J. Pat O'Malley, who was a regular voice actor for the studio and one of Disney's personal favorites, got the roles of Jasper and Colonel, and also voiced several minor characters in the film.
 David Frankham was cast as Sergeant Tibbs in the spring of 1959 and finished his recording within three sessions from May 1959 to January 1960; he was also asked to record the part of Scottie, the Skye Terrier who appears early in the "Twilight Bark" sequence.

 Disney originally had Lisa Davis read for the role of Cruella De Vil, but she did not think that she was right for the part, and wanted to try reading the role of Anita instead.
 Disney agreed, and, after they read the script for a second time, she landed the part.
 Davis also provided live-action reference for the character.
 Betty Lou Gerson, who was previously the narrator for Cinderella (1950), auditioned for the role of Cruella De Vil in front of Marc Davis, the character's supervising animator, and sequence director Wolfgang Reitherman, and immediately landed it.
 While searching for the right accent of the character, she landed on a "phony theatrical voice, someone who's set sail from New York but hasn't quite reached England."
 During the recording process, Gerson was thought to be imitating Tallulah Bankhead, but she later disputed that she "didn't intentionally imitate her ...
 We both had phony English accents on top of our Southern accents and a great deal of flair.
 So our voices came out that way."
 Gerson finished her recording sessions in fourteen days.